MinhTri1401/spring5-jokes-app/README.md

 # spring5-jokes-app
-Jokes App for Spring Boot
+This Spring Boot web application display a random Chuck Norris on the index